ojarvela/ojarvela/README.md

 - 👋  Hi, I’m Oskari
 - 👀  I’m interested in coding, logistics and sports.
 - 🌱  I’m currently learning many new things in school and in life!
-- 💞️  I’m looking to collaborate on cool projects!
 - 📫  Contact me @ oskarijarv@gmail.com / www.linkedin.com/in/oskarijarvela/

 <!---